About Stock Lending

 Can I choose which stocks to lend out?

 At this time, you can’t select which stocks to lend out.
-If you enable Stock Lending, your entire equities portfolio will be considered for lending.
+If you enable Stock Lending, all of your stocks, ADRs and ETFs will be considered for lending.

 Can I sell my stocks when they're on loan and will this affect my returns?